 Microchips are small implants that store details of your pet’s ownership.
 They are typically inserted under the skin between the shoulder blades and their details are logged on a UK wide database.
 If lost or stolen pets are taken to a veterinary practice, police station or animal shelter, they will be scanned, identified and returned to their owner.

 As of April 2016, all dogs in the UK are required by law to be microchipped.
 Breeders are now considered to be the first legal owners of any pet so it is their responsibility to have their puppies chipped before re-homing.

 Cats are not yet legally required to be microchipped, but we highly recommend it given the number of cats that go missing each year.
-Chipped cats are more likely to be found and returned to their owners.
+Chipped cats are significantly more likely to be found and returned to their owners.